Meet-S0ni/kubernetescode/README.md

 `1.
 Developer will push the code to github `

 `2.
-Jenkins will clone the repository to jenkins environment after that,`
+Jenkins will clone the repository to jenkins environment ,`

 `3. jenkins will Build docker image using Dockerfile that was attached with code,`